The streaming engine that starts embedded

 | Event latency (mean) | <10µs | 0.55–1.16µs | latency_bench.rs |

-| Checkpoint recovery | <10s | 1.39ms | checkpoint_bench.rs |
+| Checkpoint recovery | <10s | 1.39ms | BENCHMARKS.md |

-cargo bench --bench streaming_bench,
+Reproduce with cargo bench --bench streaming_bench or

 cargo bench --bench latency_bench.